ggwozdz90/speech-to-text-api/README.md

-# Speech to Text API
+# Speach to Text API

-This project integrates various speech-to-text models, including OpenAI's Whisper, in Python and runs within a Docker container.
+This project integrates various speach-to-text models, including OpenAI's Whisper, in Python and runs within a Docker container.
 It provides FastAPI endpoints for processing uploaded audio files to extract text and generate subtitles in SRT format.
 The detected text can also be translated using the mBART model.

 ## Features

-- **Speech-to-Text Model Integration**: Utilizes advanced speech-to-text models like Whisper for transcription.
+- **Speach-to-Text Model Integration**: Utilizes advanced speach-to-text models like Whisper for transcription.
 - **Translation Model Integration**: Translates detected text using translation models like the mBART model.
 - **Dockerized**: The application runs in a Docker container for easy deployment.
 - **FastAPI**: Exposes RESTful API endpoints for file uploads, text extraction, and subtitle generation.